spurreiter/uws-connect/README.md

 Provides support for

-- connect helper for connecting connect, express middlewares
+- connecting connect, express middlewares
 - body-parser (json, form-urlencoded)
-- nodejs streams support for `uWS.HttpRequest` and `uWS.HttpResponse`
+- nodejs streams for `uWS.HttpRequest` and `uWS.HttpResponse`
   (may not be 100% compliant with nodejs streams)

 The design aims to be as fast and unopinionated as possible.